 - 3-year certification in Remote First Aid (Red Cross)

 - 3-year certification in Standard First Aid, CPR Level C / AED (Red Cross)

 - Trailside Trauma certificate of completion

-A 1-day WRFA recertification + Blended SFA is available.
-Proof of valid Red Cross WRFA and/or SFA certificate(s) required.
+A 1-day RFA recertification + Blended SFA is available.
+Proof of valid Red Cross RFA and/or SFA certificate(s) required.